Back to blog

 Why AI Fails in Most SMEs

-70% of AI projects in SMEs fail.
-Not because of the technology, but because they buy solutions before understanding what problem they want to solve.
+In our experience, most AI projects SMEs ask for do not fail because of the technology, but because solutions are bought before understanding what problem needs solving.

 • They hire generic tools without analysing their internal processes